Benie14/Classwork-PLSQL-Package-Triggers-Wednesday-Group/README.md

 * Bulk patient data can be inserted efficiently.
 * Patient admission status is tracked correctly.
 * All procedures and functions can be reused in other scripts or applications.

-## 9. comments

-/ i Espoir Mugsha
-"Great work!
-The project is well-organized and clearly demonstrates strong understanding of PL/SQL, triggers, and bulk processing."
-/